Law of three stages: Theological

+Metaphysical

-(2) The Metaphysical stage is an extension of the theological stage.
+The Metaphysical stage is an extension of the theological stage.
 It refers to explanation by impersonal abstract concepts.
 People often try to characterize God as an abstract being.
 They believe that an abstract power or force guides and determines events in the world.
 Metaphysical thinking discards belief in a concrete God.
-For example: In Classical Hindu Indian society, the principle of the transmigration of the soul, the conception of rebirth, notions of pursuant were largely governed by metaphysical uphill.
+For example: In Classical Hindu Indian society, the principle of the transmigration of the soul, the conception of rebirth, and notions of pursuant were largely governed by metaphysical uphill.

+Positivism

-(3) The Positivity stage, also known as the scientific stage, refers to scientific explanation based on observation, experiment, and comparison.
+The Positivity stage, also known as the scientific stage, refers to scientific explanation based on observation, experiment, and comparison.
 Positive explanations rely upon a distinct method, the scientific method, for their justification.
-Today people attempt to establish cause and effect relationships.
-Positivism is a purely intellectual way of looking at the world; as well, it emphasizes observation and classification of data and facts.
+Today people attempt to establish cause-and-effect relationships.
+Positivism is a purely intellectual way of looking at the world; as well, it also emphasizes observation and classification of data and facts.
 This is the highest, most evolved behavior according to Comte.

+Hierarchy of science

-Comte, however, was conscious of the fact that the three stages of thinking may or do coexist in the same society or in the same mind and may not always be successive.
+Comte, however, was conscious of the fact that the three stages of thinking may or do coexist in the same society or the same mind and may not always be successive.

 Comte proposed a hierarchy of the sciences based on historical sequence, with areas of knowledge passing through these stages in order of complexity.
 The simplest and most remote areas of knowledge—mechanical or physical—are the first to become scientific.
 These are followed by the more complex sciences, those considered closest to us.